iKarych/advent_calendar/Mission_18.md

 ``|Download|`` the code and check if you can make Alfie move.

 Remember that you can warm Alfie by blowing warm air on micro:bit [only with your mouth!!! ``|DO NOT USE|`` hair dryer, it might melt Alfie :( ]
 And you might want to scream loud to cheer Alfie enough!!!
+Come back to the chapter afterwards!